h2non/dployr/README.md

 $ rake build
 ````

-To publish the new version to Rubygems:
+Publish the new version to Rubygems:
 ```
-$ rake release
+$ gem push pkg/dployr-0.1.0.gem
 ```

 ## Contributors